-Islam is the predominant religion of Bahrain.
-Shi’a Muslims make up the majority of the population with a large minority of Sunni Muslims.
-It is one of the more open and religiously tolerant societies with small populations of Christians, Hindus, and others – mainly a result of the large population of foreign workers.
+Islam is by far the predominant religion of Bahrain.
+An estimated 99.8% of the Bahraini population is Muslim, with the figure shrinking to 73.7% if non-nationals are included.
+The government does not publish statistics regarding sectarian breakdowns, but NGOs estimate that 55-60% of Muslims in Bahrain are Shi’a, while the remaining are Sunni.
+9.3% are Christian, 0.1% Jewish, and 16.9% are “other” compromising Hindus, Baha’is, Sikhs, and Buddhists.
+It is one of the more open and religiously tolerant societies with small populations of Christians, Hindus, and others – mainly due to the large population of foreign workers.
 Bahrain is the only Arab Persian Gulf state with a synagogue; a very small but influential Jewish minority has been involved in Bahraini business and politics.

 There is a growing popularity of hard rock and heavy metal music among the younger generations.
 Music groups are writing original content as well as covering songs that have been done by European and American bands.
 Osiris is the most popular rock band in Bahrain currently.

 Click the link below to listen to Al Ekhwa band which translates to “the brothers”.
 Al Ekhwa is a Bahraini musical band that was formed by the widely-known Bahraini performer, Ali Bahar, in 1986.